Aircraft Rescue & Fire Fighting (ARFF) Products

 Using the PAST Trainer, Aircraft Rescue and Fire Fighter (ARFF) crews are able to experience realistic HRET penetration training, and because of its attractiveness it isn’t necessary for airport managers to hide their penetration training from public view.
 The PAST Trainer can be located conveniently near the ARFF station for regular penetration training.

 The Federal Aviation Administration saw a demonstration of the PAST Trainer in Omaha, Nebraska, and then purchased one for their own use in fire safety research and development.
 Thereafter it issued advisories to airports regarding operation of the High Reach Extendable Turret (HRET), including an FAA CERTALERT providing guidance in the use of HRETs in which it recommends the PAST Trainer (pictured therein) for hands-on HRET penetration training and certification.
 It also indicates that FAA Airport Improvement Program (AIP) Funds may be used to purchase the PAST Trainer.
+Subsequently, the FAA bought a second PAST Trainer for their use for their research and development.

 FAA AIP Funding Support: